hezarai/hezar/README.md

 Hezar is a library that:
 - brings together all the best works in AI for Persian
 - makes using AI models as easy as a couple of lines of code
-- seamlessly integrates with HuggingFace Hub for all of its models
+- seamlessly integrates with Hugging Face Hub for all of its models
 - has a highly developer-friendly interface
 - has a task-based model interface which is more convenient for general users.
 - is packed with additional tools like word embeddings, tokenizers, feature extractors, etc.